Hurricane Maria poses a catastrophic threat to the Caribbean

 The already miserable hurricane season is about to get worse, as Hurricane Maria barrels toward a storm-weary Caribbean.

-Maria rapidly strengthened to a Category 4 hurricane on Monday, packing winds of at least 130 mph as it neared the eastern Caribbean island country of Dominica.
+Maria rapidly strengthened to a Category 5 hurricane on Monday, packing winds of at least 160 mph as it neared the eastern Caribbean island country of Dominica — one of the fastest intensifying hurricanes in history.
 Meteorologists with the National Hurricane Center warned that the storm would likely keep growing stronger as it moves closer to Puerto Rico and the U.S. Virgin Islands, home to more than 3.5 million people.
 Ocean waters on its path are much warmer than normal, and atmospheric conditions are nearly ideal for a storm to intensify.

-The latest forecast takes Maria to the brink of Category 5 before its expected landfall in Puerto Rico early Wednesday — a worst-case scenario.
+The latest forecast takes Maria ashore in Puerto Rico early Wednesday as a Category 5 — a worst-case scenario.
 Puerto Rico Governor Ricardo Rosselló declared a state of emergency to help the island prepare and speed the flow of disaster aid.

 All this comes less than two weeks after Irma struck the Caribbean as one of the strongest hurricanes in history.
 The damage from Irma in the U.S. Virgin Islands was so severe that local officials, whose economy depends on tourism, have told visitors to stay away.
 Cruise ships have been put into service as rescue vessels.
 In some of the hardest hit islands, like Barbuda, Anguilla, and St. Martin, recovery could take years.

 Even though the wounds of Irma are still fresh, it’s important to remember that a hurricane as strong as Maria is exceedingly rare in the Caribbean.
-According to weather records dating back to 1851, just one other hurricane as strong as Maria has made landfall in Dominica: Hurricane David, in 1979.
+According to weather records dating back to 1851, no Category 5 hurricane has ever struck Dominica.
+Hurricane David, in 1979, was the only Category 4 to do so.
 That storm ruined the local economy and left roughly three-quarters of the population homeless.

 Irma was a powerful Category 5, but its center moved past Puerto Rico without a direct landfall, so although the island experienced massive power outages, Irma could have been much worse.

-Note: This post has been updated to reflect Maria’s upgrade to Category 5.